Snowflake-Labs/linguatics-agents-demo/README.md

 This architecture ensures a seamless user experience for non-English speakers while maintaining the flexibility to extend functionality and integrate additional tools as needed.

+> [!IMPORTANT]
+> **Disclaimer:**
+> This project is at a very experimental stage and is subject to significant changes.
+It is not yet ready for production use.

 ## Overview

 This demo showcases how to build multilingual AI agents that can:

 - Detect the language of user questions in various Indic languages
 - Translate questions to English for processing by Snowflake Cortex Analyst
-- Provide responses to customer support ticket analysis queries
+- Provide responses to customer support ticket analysis queries in the same language as the input
 - Support debugging and monitoring with optional TruLens integration

 ## Features

-- **🌐 Multilingual Support**: Supports multiple Indic languages including Hindi, Tamil, Telugu, Kannada, and Malayalam
+- [x] **🌐 Multilingual Support**: Supports multiple Indic languages including Hindi, Tamil, Telugu, Kannada, and Malayalam
-- **🔍 Language Detection**: Automatic detection of input language using SarvamAI
+- [x] **🔍 Language Detection**: Automatic detection of input language using SarvamAI
-- **🔄 Translation**: Real-time translation from Indic languages to English
+- [x] **🔄 Translation**: Real-time translation from Indic languages to English
-- **📊 Data Analysis**: Integration with Snowflake Cortex Analyst for customer support ticket analysis
+- [x] **📊 Data Analysis**: Integration with Snowflake Cortex Analyst for customer support ticket analysis
-- **🐛 Debug Mode**: Real-time logging and translation preview
+- [x] **🐛 Debug Mode**: Real-time logging and translation preview
-- **📈 Monitoring**: Optional TruLens integration for agent monitoring and evaluation
+- [ ] **📈 Monitoring**: Optional TruLens integration for agent monitoring and evaluation
-- **💬 Chat Interface**: User-friendly Streamlit chat interface
+- [x] **💬 Chat Interface**: User-friendly Streamlit chat interface

 ## Architecture